R&H Logo

 Christopher Sutton

 The end of your marriage or relationship should not threaten the bond between you and your child or children.
 Unfortunately, estranged parents often struggle to find common ground when it comes to their children.
-Sometimes the disagreements are legitimate, but often, it’s one side trying to ‘win’ the last major battle of a war-torn relationship or marriage.
-If you’re in a tug-of-war over your children, you need a firm hold on how the legal system works in these matters.
-Here are my insider tips and strategies for your Colorado child custody case.
+Sometimes the disagreements are legitimate.
+Other times, one spouse wants to ‘win’ the last major battle of a war-torn relationship or marriage.
+If you’re in a tug-of-war over your children, you need a firm hold on the custody laws in Colorado.

 Bottom Line: